HumanCellAtlas/dcp-community/charters/DataBrowser/charter.md

 * Support multiple metadata schemas via a shared schema access library.
 * Provide multiple search views of the DCP data such as by Projects, Files and Specimens.
 * Support for specifying multiple search criteria ('facets') through the UI.
-* Provide for download of selected files from the Data Store via the UI and/or HCA DCP Command Line Interface (CLI).
+* Provide for download of user-selected files from the Data Store via the UI and/or HCA DCP Command Line Interface (CLI).
 * Provide facilities to save, view, share, update, and delete search queries on a per-user basis.
 * Provide facilities to utilize the Date Store Collections Service to save, view, list, share and delete the query results from a search query.
 * Provide a facility to pass search results to the Expression Matrix Service.